espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 USB Options
 -----------

-Some ESP32 families have the USB peripheral.
-This peripheral can be used also for flashing and debigging.
+Some ESP32 families have a USB peripheral.
+This peripheral can be used for flashing and debugging.

 Currently, the SoC's with USB supported are:

-* ESP32-C3
+* ESP32-C3 (CDC only)
 * ESP32-S2
 * ESP32-S3 (in development mode, not stable yet)